blaire101/Spark-Journey-2025/README.md

 | Stage0 | contains narrow transformations (e.g. `map`, `filter`) **and writes shuffle output if followed by a wide transformation** | 👉 Divided into multiple **Tasks**, each processing **one input partition** (e.g. Partition 0, 1, 2), executing all narrow transformations **in parallel**.
 Shuffle files are written if needed for Stage1. |
 | Stage1 | begins **after Stage 0 completes**, involves **wide transformations** (e.g. `reduceByKey`)                                | 👉 Divided into **Tasks** operating on **shuffled partitions** (e.g. Partition A, B).
 Tasks run **in parallel**, and once Stage 1 completes, the **final result** is returned to the **Driver**.            |

+> Wide Dependency : A parent partition may be used by multiple child partitions.

 ### 2.2 Spark Component